gtergeomatica/lidar_tile_maker_manuale/plugin.rst

 * the Coordinates Reference System (CRS) of the DTM/DSM file
 * an output path folder where the plugin will save the final tile_dsm_dtm.gpkg file

 NB.
+The input DSM folder and the input DTM folder must belong to the same flight campaign.

+NB.
 If a tile_dsm_dtm.gpkg file already exists in the provided output folder, it will be automatically overwritten.

 Data Preparation